mliakos/pingLoop/README.md

 # pingLoop
 This script provides two methods of pinging domains, supposedly aiming to attack or boost their SEO rank.
 Attacking works by pinging random paths and boosting by just pinging provided paths.
 No results are quaranteed, it's a simple pinging tool.
-Use it to test and experiment with your website's behaviour.
 Detailed logging is provided on each script run, as well as IP rotation after each URL ping.

+Use it to test and experiment with your website's behaviour and SEO rank.

 **Mode A, SEO Attack:**